Myles Straw Preview, Player Props: Guardians vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 17th in the league.
+- The Reds pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.

-- The Reds' 4.78 team ERA ranks 25th among all league pitching staffs.
+- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (4.79).

-- Reds pitchers combine to allow 217 total home runs at a clip of 1.4 per game (third-most in baseball).
+- Reds pitchers combine to surrender 220 total home runs at a clip of 1.4 per game (third-most in baseball).

-- The right-hander last appeared on Wednesday against the Minnesota Twins, when he threw seven innings, allowing one earned run while giving up three hits.
+- In his last appearance on Friday, the lefty went 4 1/3 innings against the Pittsburgh Pirates, allowing two earned runs while surrendering four hits.

-- The 24-year-old has an ERA of 4.24, with 12.4 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .235 batting average against him.
+- The 24-year-old has a 3.70 ERA and 10 strikeouts per nine innings in 20 games this season, while giving up a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.